 Successful Referral Email Tips

 In far 2010, Lyris, Inc. that email marketers are not using basic email marketing tools like email segmentation as frequently and extensively as they should.
 Since then it’s happening again.
 If you don’t want to send emails to every single person on your list especially whom you know won’t buy products from you again.
 Therefore, it’s a must to make a customer segmentation analysis and identify your loyal customers, customers with high AOV, and customers who purchased most of all.
 They are those who more likely won’t ignore an email from you.

 Write Attractive Subject Lines

 Having compelling subjects lines helps your emails get opened more often.
+What’s more important, eye-catching subject line increases chances of your customers to be involved in a referral marketing program.
 Your subject piques your customers’ interest and tells them what they can expect to read.
 You can use Сoschedule’s subject line tester to test your subject lines for readability.
 If you’re looking for a client-oriented analysis, nothing helps better than A/B testing.
 It is easy to do and, yields results.

 In fact, using personalization techniques can boost your open rates by 20%.
 Here are some examples:

 - Congrats!
 You’ve earned 25% off at Talkable